bletvaska/docker-images/weather/readme.md

 # Weather App

 Simple Weather app for my Docker 101 course.
+The info is taken from openweathermap.org.

 ## Environment Variables